 3. New Hampshire

-New Hampshire is ranked as the 2nd best place to live in 2019 in the US News and World Report.
+New Hampshire is ranked as the 3rd best place to live in 2022 in the US.
 With its stunning mountains and woodlands, four particular seasons, and low cost of living, New Hampshire is a fortunate state to live.

-New Hampshire is among the most secure states ranking 1st in crime and correction and 5th in Education.
+New Hampshire is among the most secure states ranking 1st in crime and correction and 5th in Education when compared to national average.
 The state ranks 16th in healthcare.